magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

            nil (validate-shopping-form "100" "100.25" "8.25" "123.45")))))
 ```

-## Running the test
+## Running the tests

 To run the newly defined unit test for the
-`modern-cljs.shopping.validators` namespace we have more options.
+`modern-cljs.shopping.validators` namespace, we have some options.
 The
 one we're going to use right now does not require killing the running
-`boot` process even if we're going to alter the `boot` environment
+`boot` process even though we're going to alter the `boot` environment
 established by the `build.boot` file when we started IFDE with the
 `boot dev` command.

 This is the first time in the series that we do not stop `boot` to
 alter its runtime environment.
-Sometimes it could be useful,
+Sometimes this is useful,
-especially when you're experimenting something new and this is our
+especially when you're experimenting with something new (as
-case.
+we are now).

 ### Dynamically alter the boot environment